TG-Techie/strictly/README.md

 ## Issues and Features:
 - For both Issues and proposed features please feel free to message me on discord: `TG-Techie#5402`.
 - __Bugs__: If you find a bug/issue in strictly please file an issue on github with an example and explanation.
-- __Features__: If you have a proposed feature please fork this repositor and make a pull request with the code or without code make an issue to discuss the possible feature.
+- __Features__: If you have a proposed feature please fork the [strictly repo](https://github.com/TG-Techie/strictly) and make a pull request with the code or without code make an issue to discuss the possible feature.

 ### License
 Strictly is distributed freely under the MIT License.